Greenmuseum.org

 Greenmuseum.org was a nonprofit online museum of environmental art.
 Since its launch in 2001, greenmuseum.org had become a source for information about this global art movement, which includes ecoart (or ecological art), land art, art in nature and related terms.
 It was formed by a group of artists in the San Francisco Bay Area who were interested in ecology who had observed that a museum did not exist that was dedicated to the history art and ecology.

 History

 The concept for the museum emerged in 2000 from a San Francisco Bay Area collaborative sculpture group called Meadowsweet Dairy.
-Members of the collective included Sam Bower, Genda Griffith, Henry Corning, Dan Ustin, Alan Leavitt, Tyler Johnson and Alex Tereshkin.
+Members of the collective included Sam Bower, Glenda Griffith, Henry Corning, Dan Ustin, Alan Leavitt, Tyler Johnson and Alex Tereshkin.
 These artists recognized the need for a cultural infrastructure to support ecological artwork and artists.
 Through a series of meetings, the name greenmuseum.org was arrived upon, and the collective applied for non-profit status.
 The site was launched on December 21, 2001.